-Harnessing Our Ocean Wealth was developed by the Republic of Ireland Government’s Inter-Departmental Marine Coordination Group, which was first established in 2009.
+Harnessing Our Ocean Wealth was developed by the Irish Government’s Inter-Departmental Marine Coordination Group, which was first established in 2009.
 The Plan was developed following a period of public consultation that was held in early 2012.
 Alongside the main consultation document, Our Ocean Wealth: Seeking Your Views: New Ways; New Approaches; New Thinking, 3 briefing documents were prepared, outlining the economic and environmental context, sectoral analyses and definitions of enablers to support the delivery of HOOW.
 Over this consultation period, 192 responses were received from a variety of stakeholders including NGOs, Trade and Professional associations, SMEs, Higher Education Institutions and others.
 The results of this consultation fed into the final version of Harnessing Our Ocean Wealth.

 Main Outputs / Results